 - Personalized urn: Engraved urns usually include basic details.
 Name and dates are common choices.
 Personalized urns open a much wider range of options.
 Since there’s no limit on how much personalization you can include, these urns can range from $50 to several hundred dollars.
 Whether you’d like an urn shaped like a motorcycle or a photo embedded in it, there are options available.

 - Granite urn: These heavyweights cost between $90-$160.
-Depending on where you order it from, you might pay extra in shipping.
+Depending on where you order it from, you might pay extra for shipping.

 - Artisan urn: These are often the most expensive urns you can buy.
 The amount of time it takes for a craftsman to make something can’t be underestimated.
 Depending on what you want, expect to pay hundreds or even thousands for this urn.
 Foreverence is one example of a company that creates custom, artisan urns to order, in any shape you can imagine.